lime-n/Python-Project/README.md

 Additional skills I have learnt:
 - Implementation of lua with splash
 - Implementation of Javascript with splash
+- Alternative proxies and User-agents to prevent IP ban.

 Projects in Progress:
 - Scrape the Nextdoor App webpage